 Whether or not you ace an interview depends on your personality, ability to stay calm under pressure and whether or not you can effectively sell yourself.
 Of course, none of this matters if you don’t land the job interview in the first place.
 This is why writing an amazing resume is extraordinarily important.

 A great resume will make a hiring manager snap to attention.
 A mediocre one will be passed over in as little as six seconds.
-If you want to be sure that your resume always falls in the first category, check out these five tips for writing a killer resume.
+If you want to be sure that your resume always falls in the first category, check out these resume writing five tips:

 Keep in mind that your resume isn’t going to be read.
 Instead, it will be scanned.
 Sometimes this will be done with human eyes.
 In many instances, resumes are scanned by software packages specifically designed for HR teams.
 The software looks for specific keywords and other information.
 Then, it filters out the resumes that are most likely to be relevant.